Glaucoma Treatment in Jeannette, PA

 If you have been diagnosed with glaucoma, it is critically important to treat your condition immediately and maintain your course of treatment for as long as your ophthalmologist recommends.

 Glaucoma is one of the main causes of blindness.
 Essentially, glaucoma results in damage to the optic nerve.
 One of the main symptoms of glaucoma is increased ocular pressure.
 If left untreated, peripheral vision will decrease and eventual blindness will result.

 Vision loss from glaucoma cannot be restored, so the main goal of glaucoma treatment is to halt the progression of the disease to prevent damage to your vision.

 The Center for Sight offers a variety of safe, effective glaucoma treatment options that will enable you to protect your sight.
-With offices in Jeannette and Pittsburgh, Dr. Miroya Monsour is able to treat glaucoma patients throughout southwestern Pennsylvania.
+Dr. Miroya Monsour treats glaucoma patients throughout southwestern Pennsylvania.

 Same-Day EMERGENCY Appointments are available >

 Glaucoma Treatment Options: Eye Drops, Medication & Surgery